pfarrell18/Python_Game/README.md

 and you should will be able to harvest them for money by selecting #4!

-Once you have harvested your plants you will get a message like this and see your plot:
+Once you have harvested your plants you will get a message like this and see your plot with the harvested plants gone:

     Congratulations!You now have 3💰💰 dollars!